 Many doctors talk about how to reverse diabetes naturally, but with little or no solid evidence supporting their claims.
 In this article, I will go through multiple herbal, mineral,dietary, and ayurvedic treatment for Diabetes Type 2 with research and scientific studies as evidence.

-In treating Type 2 Diabetes, I recommend the following approaches to address the root cause issues:
+In treating Type 2 Diabetes, following approaches are used to address the root cause issues:

 1. Correct mineral deficiencies inhibiting sugar absorption